tecknephew/QuackSupport/README.md

-# 🦆 Quacksupport
+# 🦆 QuackSupport

 This is a self-hosted desktop app that guides you in completing complex os-level computer tasks without taking control from you.
 Powered by the new Claude [computer use](https://www.anthropic.com/news/3-5-models-and-computer-use) capability.

 ## Demo

-Take a look at the Quacksupport [demo](https://youtu.be/09hwCE8PrDk)
+Take a look at the QuackSupport [demo](https://youtu.be/OV150NLVeN8)

 ## 💡 Inspiration